Laboratory Procedures Before Trying Long Essays

 - Reduced interarch distance

-Question 3.Given Its functions and requirements of an articulator.
+Question 3.Given its functions and requirements of an articulator.

 Or

-Requirements of articulator
+Requirements of the articulator

 Answer: